infor-design/enterprise/components/searchfield/searchfield.md

 # Searchfield Component Implementation Detail [Learn More](https://soho.infor.com/index.php?p=component/search-box)

-## Important
+## Important Notes

+Described below is the general API that is present in all searchfields.
 There is a specific component wrapper for searchfield components that reside inside of [Toolbars](/components/toolbar/) entitled [Toolbar Searchfield](/components/toolbar-searchfield).
-These components
+These components are very different from regular searchfields and have an expanded API.

 {{api-details}}